10 Great Things About "Stranger Things 2"

 With another season in the can, Stranger Things 2 revealed more backstory, introduced more elements of the Upside Down, and furthered the relationships and growth of its huge cast of characters.
 There was a lot to process and speculate, and fans were left wanting more.
-Below are 10 of my favorite elements from this season of the show.
-Hopefully, they will be able to keep these strengths going into season 3.
+Below are 10 of my favorite things about Stranger Things 2.

 Hair and Wardrobe